 Clinician Partners Program

-Each year 15-18 clinicians will be invited to come to the Washington University Knight ADRC for this all-expense-paid didactic training, clinical observation, and interactive group training experience.
+Each year 10-12 clinicians are invited to come to the Washington University Knight ADRC for this all-expense-paid didactic training and interactive group training experience.
 Accepted clinician partners receive:

 - 17-20 hours of AMA Category 1 CME credit